Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Theoretical Results and Proofs

 This appendix gathers the analytical background and detailed proofs supporting the theoretical results presented in Sections~\ref{main:dynsys},\ref{main:prior} and~\ref{main:real} of the main text.
 It is organized to guide the reader through the minimal tools and reasoning underlying the bifurcation analysis of Graph Neural Networks (GNNs).

-\ref{app:eff_potential} introduces the effective potential energy formalism, which provides an intuitive potential landscape interpretation of the GNN nonlinear steady states and their stability transitions. \ref{app:analogy_phase_trans} provides an analogy of the problem with phase transition theory.
+\ref{app:eff_pot_stab} shows how the linear mapping of Eq.\ref{eq:phi_map} can be translated into a dynamical system problem, with an effective potential which dictates its stability. \ref{app:eff_potential} provides an intuitive potential landscape interpretation of the GNN nonlinear steady states and their stability transitions. \ref{app:analogy_phase_trans} provides an analogy of the problem with phase transition theory.

 The following subsections provide full proofs of the main results: \ref{app:proof-spontaneous} proves Theorem~\ref{thm:pitchfork_general} (spontaneous symmetry breaking in a single-layer GNN), \ref{app:proof-dirichlet} demonstrates the Dirichlet energy bifurcation of Corollary ~\ref{cor:dirichlet} and \ref{app:eff_pot-simplified} for the effective potential energy formulation of Corollary~\ref{cor:eff_pot}).